 Downtown Phoenix, AZ is just exploding with growth in all areas.

 Culture, culture, culture.
-That's what Phoenix, AZ residents have been craving.
+That's what Phoenix, AZ residents have been craving and are finally getting.

 Here, you'll learn everything about the massive growth Phoenix, AZ is experiencing and the future it holds, and of course, its past.
 You'll be able to examine some incredible data on Phoenix's History which will give you an idea of how, why & where the growth in downtown Phoenix is heading.